nucypher/nucypher/docs/source/guides/worklock_guide.rst

 .. note::

-    In Scenario 1 and 2, you will notice that the ETH bonus pool has been reduced.
+    In Scenarios 1 and 2, you will notice that the ETH bonus pool has been reduced.
 This produces a very subtle situation - for previous non-whale bids (bids that in the original ETH bonus pool that did not produce a stake larger than the maximum stake) their bids remained unchanged, but the ETH bonus pool was reduced.
 This means that some bids that were not whales, may become whales once the ETH bonus pool is reduced since their proportion of the bonus pool